 Unfortunately, there aren’t a whole lot of Android TV boxes for sale, but that doesn’t mean that you can’t find a good one.
 If Google’s Chromecast doesn’t offer enough features for you, and you’d rather have a real remote, a standard interface, and a complete set of apps and games, there are only a few boxes you should look at seriously.
 These are our favorite Android TV boxes on sale right now.

 Ultimately, it comes down to your general preference.
-If you're a diehard PC gamer, the Xbox One doesn't offer you much, as all Xbox exclusives will be coming to the PC from here on out.
-The Shield TV will definitely offer you more functionality for your NVIDIA-based PCs.
+If you’re a diehard PC gamer, the Shield TV will definitely offer you more functionality for your NVIDIA-based PCs.
 Same goes for non-gamers—the Shield TV is simply the better buy.
-If you're a console gamer, however, it's a difficult choice between dropping $199 on the Shield TV and adding just an extra $50 for all the bonuses provided by a One S. It's a choice you'll have to make for yourself, but for those who really want an Android TV, the Shield TV is the one to buy.
+If you’re a console gamer, however, it’s a difficult choice between dropping $199 on the Shield TV and adding just an extra $50 for all the bonuses provided by a One S. It’s a choice you’ll have to make for yourself, but for those who really want an Android TV, the Shield TV is the one to buy.

-If you've never heard of Xiaomi before, that's not entirely unsurprising.
-Though the brand is huge in its home country of China, manufacturing Android phones running heavily-skinned versions of the operating system called MIUI, the company hasn't done as much business on our own shores.
-The Mi Box represents one of their only products to reach the US, and while it's certainly a big accomplishment for Xiaomi, the company's lack of name representation over here probably hasn't done it many favors in terms of sales.
+Though Xiaomi were a fairly unknown company a few years ago, you’ve probably heard of them by now.
+The brand is huge in China, manufacturing Android phones running heavily-skinned versions of the operating system called MIUI, the company hasn’t done as much business on our own shores.
+The Mi Box S represents one of their only products to reach the US, and while it’s certainly a big accomplishment for Xiaomi, the company’s lack of name representation over here probably hasn’t done it many favors in terms of sales.
 The product can be difficult to find for sale online, and often the price has been increased over other models.

 Once you get your hands on the product though, you’re likely to find a product that looks far closer to the streaming and set-top boxes other manufacturers have created over the past few years.
 It’s a small black plastic box with rounded corners and soft edges, looking similar to earlier versions of the Apple TV or newer Roku boxes.
 The remote, meanwhile, is similar to what we’ve seen from Amazon’s own box, with a small, narrow rectangle with several buttons for back, home, and voice commands, along with a circular D-pad.
 The box also includes power and HDMI cables, the latter of which is a nice touch on a box as cheap as this.
 The power connector is a bit too short for our tastes, unfortunate for a proprietary connector such as this, and while we wish the device used something like Micro USB or another more universal connector, it’s something that can be fixed with an extension cable.

 That said, we are thankful that the box seems to use standard Android TV software instead of the MIUI software that shipped on earlier geo-restricted devices.
-What you'll find here is the exact same Android TV seen on any other box, with the same support for apps and games on the platform.
-Unlike with NVIDIA's box, you won't be seeing any game streaming options, nor will you find Amazon Instant Video on the device.
-Instead, you'll have to make due with the normal included Android apps, including access to streaming services like Netflix and Hulu, along with Vudu, Sling, CBS All Access, and more.
-And, of course, the box also functions as a Cast device, making it easy to use your phone to stream content that doesn't exist in app form on Android TV—so long as that app, as we mentioned, isn't Amazon Instant Video.
+What you’ll find here is the exact same Android TV seen on any other box, with the same support for apps and games on the platform.
+Unlike with NVIDIA’s box, you won’t be seeing any game streaming options.
+This is a pretty standard streaming library, and although it was missing a big app, as of January 2020, you can finally stream Amazon Prime Video.
+Of course, the box also functions as a Cast device, making it easy to use your phone to stream content that doesn’t exist in app form on Android TV.

-So where does that place the Mi Box?
+So where does that place the Mi Box S?
 Well, like the NVIDIA Shield TV before it, it too exists mostly to satisfy die-hard Android users while unfortunately creating a space where replacement devices might be a better idea for the vast majority of users.
-If you can get by without using a remote, the Chromecast Ultra costs the same $69.99 and also streams content in 4K HDR without having to deal with the stutters seen on the Mi Box.
-The Roku Premiere+ and Amazon Fire TV devices also exist for only $20 and $30 more, respectively, and also support 4K and HDR streaming while providing an Android TV-like UI and physical remote, albeit without actually using Android TV as the base OS.
+If you can get by without using a remote, the Chromecast Ultra runs you just $20 more, while also streams content in 4K HDR without having to deal with the stutters seen on the Mi Box S. The Roku Premiere+ and Amazon Fire TV devices also exist for around the same price, and also support 4K and HDR streaming while providing an Android TV-like UI and physical remote, albeit without actually using Android TV as the base OS.

 - Untouched Android TV OS